 Now write sentences using these nouns and adjectives.
 Write the sentence first with the adjective before the noun.
 Then write the sentence with the adjective after the noun.

-adjective before the noun.
-Then write the sentence with the adjective after the noun.

-tall The tall boy plays volleyball.

-boy The boy is tall.
+tall boy The tall boy plays volleyball.
+The boy is tall.

-naughty

-cat
+naughty cat

-hungry

-lion
+hungry lion

-clever

-girl
+clever girl

-strict

-teacher
+strict teacher

-beautiful atis da

-painting
+beautiful painting

-0

 Match these words with their synonyms.